bbatton/Basic_Epoch_Build/README.md

 # Configuring Mods

-### There are mods that still need to be configured to meet your server needs, so please read and perform all tasks below.
+#### There are mods that still need to be configured to meet your server needs, so please read and perform all tasks below.

-#### Welcome Script Confige

 1. If you have managed some how to not get get NotePad ++ by now, well it is time to get it.